todi-2000/Quiz-App/README.md

 ## 📌 Introduction

-A website where user have to only register for attempting quizzes and can also leaderboard.
+A website where user has to register only for attempting quizzes and can also see leaderboard.

 ## ⭐ How to get started?